 Chester Arthur, the nation’s 21st president, spent a good deal of his adult life living at 123 Lexington Avenue between 28th and 29th Streets, now known as the Chester A. Arthur House.
 In 1853, a young Arthur moved to NYC, passed the bar, and began working for a law firm.
 It was around this time that he bought the five-story townhouse on Lexington Avenue, close to his in-laws’ home on Gramercy Park.
 After serving in the Civil War, he was elected vice president under James Garfield in March of 1881.
 In July of that same year, an assassination attempt was made on President Garfield.
 It was at this time that Arthur went back to his Manhattan house, and in September, when Garfield passed away, President Arthur secretly took the oath of office in the middle of the night at this address.
 In 1884, Arthur was not reelected, so the following year he returned to his home at 123 Lexington Avenue, where he died in November 1886.

-Chester A. Arthur taking the oath of office at 123 Lexington Avenue, via Library of Congress
+Chester A. Arthur taking the oath of office at 123 Lexington Avenue, via Wikimedia

 In the nearly 130 years since Arthur’s death, his former home has undergone many alterations.
 Interestingly, William Randolph Hearst owned it for a bit around 1907.
 The facade was stripped to bare brick, the upper floors were divided into apartments, and the first two floors became a commercial space.
 In 1964, a commemorative bronze plaque was installed on the building, and the following year the building was designated a national historic landmark.
 The famous Kalustyan’s specialty food store has occupied the retail space since 1944.

-President Obama started his college career at Occidental College in Los Angeles, but in 1981, during his junior year, he transferred to Columbia University.
+President Barack Obama started his college career at Occidental College in Los Angeles, but in 1981, during his junior year, he transferred to Columbia University.
 His first apartment in Morningside Heights was located at 142 West 109th Street.
 He shared the standard two-bedroom pad with his buddy Phil Boerner, and they each paid a measly $180 a month.
-This past fall the apartment was on the market for $2,300 a month.
+In 2014, the apartment was on the market for $2,300 a month.

 - Live in Eleanor Roosevelt’s Historic Townhouse for $18M